In this article

 By eliminating manual payment processes like mailing invoices, EDI solutions could substantially increase your efficiency.

 As a B2C business, EDI payments make sense when paying your suppliers.
-B2B companies will benefit by implementing EDI payments with customers and suppliers.
+B2B companies benefit by implementing EDI payments with customers and suppliers.
 Large companies almost always require you to follow EDI payment processes.

 5 key benefits of EDI payments